jupito/dwilib/doc/INSTRUCTIONS.md

 correlation with Gleason scores and ROC AUC based on how well it discriminates Gleason score groups.

+These tools require a samplelist file, which contains the list of included samples as lines with the form `case name scan1,scan2`, and a patient list file, which contains lines like `case name scan1,scan2 score`.
+Example files are provided in the source tree.

 Some examples:

     correlation.py -v --samplelist samples.txt --thresholds 3+3 3+4 --average --pmapdir pmaps